MicrosoftDocs/cloud-adoption-framework/docs/relocate/initiate.md

 ## Determine scope

 With objectives in place, you can identify the workloads you need to relocate to meet those objectives.
-As a reminder, a workload is a collection of services, applications, and data that support a defined process.
 For planning and scoping, the workload should be the smallest unit of relocation.
 Anything smaller makes planning difficult to manage.
 In execution, you relocate workloads by migrating workload services and components, but for planning, focus on the workload as a whole.
 For more information, see [What is a workload?](/azure/cloud-adoption-framework/plan/workloads#what-is-a-workload).

 ## Prioritize workloads